heyfletch/packerland/wp-content/plugins/black-studio-tinymce-widget/readme.txt

 Plugin's data is stored in serialized format inside a record in the `wp_options` table having `option_name` = `'widget_black-studio-tinymce'`.
 Data storage is handled by WordPress and not directly by the plugin itslef.
 The widgets data is intentionally kept in the datatbase upon plugin deactivation / deletion to avoid content loss.
 If you want to totally remove the plugin including its data, just remove that record after plugin removal.

 == Changelog ==

+= 2.2.10 (2016-06-08) =
+* Fixed menubar transparency issue with Page Builder + TinyMCE Advanced

+= 2.2.9 (2016-04-22) =
+* Fixed compatibility issue with Page Builder + WPML String Translation
+* Fixed minor z-index issue with new inline link dialog (WordPress 4.5)

+= 2.2.8 (2015-09-16) =
+* Fixed link dialog z-index issue in Customizer

+= 2.2.7 (2015-09-03) =
+* Fixed issue with Customizer when clicking on the widget title arrow (courtesy of Syhlver)

+= 2.2.6 (2015-08-25) =
+* Fixed content duplication issue with Page Builder + WPML String Translation

+= 2.2.5 (2015-07-11) =
+* Fixed z-index issue on Styles dropdown in Customizer
+* Added workaround to avoid glitches in Customizer
+* Fixed extra slashes in inclusions using plugin_dir_path
+* Added Persian translation (courtesy of WP-Translation.org team on Transifex)

+= 2.2.4 (2015-05-14) =
+* Fixed issue with WordPress Theme Customizer
+* For developers: added ability to create subclasses of WP_Widget_Black_Studio_TinyMCE class (courtesy of [@andreamk](https://github.com/andreamk))
+* Added Khmer and updated Spanish translations (courtesy of WP-Translation.org team on Transifex)

+= 2.2.3 (2015-02-17) =
+* Fixed bug on reordering gallery images
+* Added Czech and Lithuanian translations (courtesy of WP-Translation.org team on Transifex)

+= 2.2.2 (2014-12-24) =
+* Fixed bug on visual/text mode not being saved in WordPress 4.1
+* Updated German and French translations (courtesy of WP-Translation.org team on Transifex)
+* Added support for [Composer](https://getcomposer.org) dependency manager (courtesy of [@cfoellmann](https://github.com/cfoellmann))

+= 2.2.1 (2014-11-18) =
+* Fixed paragraph formatting bug on saving
+* Fixed real-time update bug in Theme Customizer
+* Enhanced editor initialization
+* Simplified internal integration with Page Builder
+* Simplified internal initialization for accessibility mode
+* Minor changes for coding standard compliance

+= 2.2.0 (2014-11-18) =
+* Added filter to hide empty widgets
+* Added workaround for WordPress Core bug #28403
+* Enhanced compatibility for widgets created with 1.x plugin versions
+* Enhanced compatibility for editor instances used by other plugins
+* Fixed bug on line breaks being stripped in text mode
+* Updated translations (courtesy of WP-Translation.org team on Transifex)

+= 2.1.6 (2014-10-23) =
+* Fixed bug on line breaks being changed on editor load
+* Improved TinyMCE editor stuff loading

+= 2.1.5 (2014-10-21) =
+* Fixed bug when saving in text mode

 = 2.1.4 (2014-10-19) =
 * Fixed compatibility issue on TinyMCE initialization filtering